It is a study based on the signs and symptoms of diseases in the cardiovascular system.

-Peripheral pulses should also be documented, as peripheral vascular disease is an important predictor of coronary artery disease:
+Peripheral pulses should also be documented, as the peripheral vascular disease is a significant predictor of coronary artery disease:

 - Popliteus – Sit deep in the center of the popliteal fossa with the patient lying on his back with the knees bent.

 - Posterior tibial: feel behind the medial malleolus.

 - Dorsalis pedis: sensation on the second metatarsal bone lateral to the extensor hallucis tendon.